 We work in partnership with St. Peter’s Primary School (Church of England Aided) and Badgerbrook Primary School to ensure our children have a smooth transition to school.

 For more information on all aspects of the Pre-School, including our organisation, premises and equipment, clothing requirements, health and safety, child protection policy, curriculum and special needs, please download our welcome brochure below.
-If you would like to speak with someone about Pre-School, then please contact Pre-School Leader Gill Taylor on 0116 2863145 or email:
+If you would like to speak with someone about Pre-School, please contact Pre-School Leader Lisa Cleaver on 0116 286 3145 or email:

 The Pre-School has a permanent team of eight staff, most of whom work on a part-time yet regular basis to ensure continuity for the children.
 All staff have up-to-date training in the Safeguarding of Children and Paediatric First Aid.
 Basic Makaton signing is used by all staff, with one staff member having a broader knowledge.
 The team comprises: